HDFGroup/h5pyd/README.rst

 This repository contains library, test, and examples of h5pyd - a Python package for the HDF REST interface.

-The library is provides a high-level interface to the REST specification that is generally easier to use than invoking http calls directly.
+The h5pyd library provides a high-level interface to the REST specification that is generally easier to use than invoking http calls directly.

-The package is based on the popular h5py package and aims to be source compatible with the h5py high level interface.
+This package is based on the popular h5py package and aims to be source compatible with the h5py high level interface.